BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Offers can contain a wider range of meta data compared to standard invoices.
 This includes fiat currencies, requester names, payment limits (minimum and maximum), and recurrences (how often can a new request be generated).
 Some examples are outlined [here](https://bootstrap.bolt12.org/examples).

-Offer can also generate pull payments, say for refunds, and have the ability to create subscriptions.
+Offers can also generate pull payments, say for refunds, and have the ability to create subscriptions.
 A subscription has the offer generate and share invoices with a subscriber as they need them.

 Unlike other invoice protocols, offers use native communication to share invoices.
 This means the invoices are shared within lightning and not out of band over private communication channels, or through a web server (like [LNURL]({{ '/guide/how-it-works/payment-request-formats/#lnurl' | relative_url }})), making it more private, censorship resistant, and convenient.